1Popla/crypto-scraping/README.md

 1. Run the script using Python:
 `python script.py`

-2.The script will launch a browser, navigate to CoinMarketCap, scrape data, insert it into the PostgreSQL database, and then save it to a CSV file named scraping_data.csv.
+2. The script will launch a browser, navigate to CoinMarketCap, scrape data, insert it into the PostgreSQL database, and then save it to a CSV file named scraping_data.csv.

 # Functionality